Who We Are

 Penn State ARL researchers are also actively engaged in rotorcraft CFD, drivetrain, crashworthiness and Condition-Based-Maintenance projects.
 ARL also offers the Institute for Manufacturing and Sustainment Technologies (iMAST), which is a US Navy Manufacturing Technology Center of Excellence.
 Within iMAST are mechanical drivetrain, high energy processing, materials science, and repair technology research groups.

 Penn State VLRCOE has a long tradition of engagement with several trusted SBIR companies (e.g. INVERCON, KCF Technologies, ART, Continuum Dynamics, etc).
-Penn State has a large, active and enthusiastic student chapter of the American Helicopter Society (AHS International), and is engaged in a number of STEM and educational outreach activities.
-Additionally, the Aerospace Engineering Department has offered an annual short course on Rotorcraft Technologies since 1967.
+Penn State has a large, active and enthusiastic student chapter of the Vertical Flight Society (VFS), and is engaged in a number of STEM and educational outreach activities.
+STEM Rotor Day, the Pilot Panel, field trips, and monthly Tech Talks are some of the highlight activities of our VFS Chapter.
+Additionally, the Aerospace Engineering Department has offered an annual week-long comprehensive short course on Rotorcraft Technologies since 1967.